-viewing spectrometer's bright Greenland ice measurement performance along with Landsat 8 OLI as an additional comparison step.
+We exploited this Landsat 8 OLI image acquisition by predicting TOA spectral radiance for OLI using identical MODTRAN parameterization as constructed for the nadir viewing spectrometer.
+Because Landsat is a well-regarded standard for optical satellite remote sensing calibration/validation (Markham and Helder, 2012), we felt it was important to evaluate the nadir viewing spectrometer's bright Greenland ice measurement performance along with Landsat 8 OLI as an additional comparison step.
 Landsat's capabilities to measure Polar Regions since the launch of Landsat 8 in February 2013 has been unprecedented because of onboard instrument performance and changes to its long-term acquisition plan that includes imaging of all sunlit land and near shore coastal regions greater than 5° solar elevation.
-Imaging higher latitudes and polar ice sheets in solar-reflected wavelengths is complicated by low solar illumination angles, surface bidirectional reflectance distribution function (BRDF) effects (Aoki et al., 2000; Hudson et al., 2006), and persistent cloudiness with cloud shadows cast on the ice sheet (Choi and Bindschadler, 2004; Hudson and Warren, 2007).
+Imaging higher latitudes and polar ice sheets in solarreflected wavelengths is complicated by low solar illumination angles, surface bidirectional reflectance distribution function (BRDF) effects (Aoki et al., 2000:Hudson et al., 2006), and persistent cloudiness with cloud shadows cast on the ice sheet (Choi and Bindschadler, 2004; Hudson and Warren, 2007).
 Yet, because Landsat's orbital tracks converge at the poles, swath imaging side lap results in much higher temporal imaging frequency than tropical and middle latitude regions.
+Up until this Greenland campaign, Landsat 8 OLI's capability to measure Greenland Ice Sheet upwelling radiance had not been fully assessed, because for the first time in the Landsat mission's measurement history, Landsat 8 OLI does not saturate over homogenous bright targets at high latitudes due to significantly improved radiometry over prior instruments.
+Therefore, a significant outcome of this paper is our ability to establish Landsat 8 OLI's radiometric performance over Greenland by comparing to MODTRAN predicted upwelling radiance using the nadir viewing airborne spectrometer's ice sheet apparent reflectance as the reference spectra.

-The specific objectives of this paper are to: (1) describe the non-imaging airborne spectrometer integration and radiometric calibration procedures for pre-flight, in-flight, and post-flight timeframes; (2) describe the equations necessary to calculate the nadir viewing spectrometer ground IFOV footprint; (3) characterize downwelling spectral irradiance measurements to screen for cloud contaminated data to support atmospheric compensation modelling for clear-sky observational conditions; and (4) compare the nadir viewing spectrometer's measurement performance over bright Greenland ice and dark bare rock/soil targets against MODTRAN and a coincident Landsat 8 OLI image acquisition.
+The specific objectives of this paper are to: (1) describe the non-imaging airborne spectrometer integration and traceable radiometric calibration procedures for pre-flight, in-flight, and post-flight timeframes; (2) describe the equations necessary to calculate the nadir viewing spectrometer ground IFOV footprint; (3) characterize downwelling spectral irradiance measurements to screen for cloud contaminated data to support atmospheric compensation modelling for clear-sky observational conditions; and (4) compares the nadir viewing spectrometer's measurement performance over bright Greenland ice and dark bare rock/soil targets against MODTRAN and a coincident Landsat 8 OLI image acquisition.